-- Protein concentrates: These are produced by extracting protein from whole food using heat and acid or enzymes.
-They typically contain about 60–80% protein, with the remaining 20–30% of calories from fat and carbs.
+- Protein concentrates: Produced by extracting protein from whole food using heat and acid or enzymes.
+These typically supply 60–80% protein, with the remaining 20–40% composed of fat and carbs.

-- Protein isolates: These go through another filtering step that removes additional fat and carbs, further concentrating the protein.
+- Protein isolates: An additional filtering process removes more fat and carbs, further concentrating the protein.
 Protein isolate powders contain about 90–95% protein.

-- Protein hydrolysates: These are produced by further heating with acid or enzymes, which breaks the bonds between amino acids.
-This allows your body to absorb them more quickly, and your muscles to take them up more easily.
+- Protein hydrolysates: Produced by further heating with acid or enzymes — which breaks the bonds between amino acids — hydrolysates are absorbed more quickly by your body and muscles.

-Hydrolysates appear to raise insulin levels more than other forms, at least in the case of whey protein.
-This can enhance the muscle growth response to exercise (1).
+Hydrolysates appear to raise insulin levels more than other forms — at least in the case of whey protein.
+This can enhance your muscle growth following exercise (1).

 Some powders are also fortified with vitamins and minerals, especially calcium.

-It's important to note that not everyone will benefit from taking supplements.
-If your diet is already rich in high-quality protein, you likely won't see much difference simply by adding protein powder.
+However, not everyone benefits from these powders.
+If your diet is already rich in high-quality protein, you likely won't see much difference in your quality of life by adding protein powder.

-However, athletes and people who regularly lift weights may find that taking protein powder supplements helps them maximize muscle gain and fat loss.
+However, athletes and people who regularly lift weights may find that taking protein powder helps maximize muscle gain and fat loss.

-Protein powders can also benefit individuals who find it difficult to meet protein needs with food alone, such as the ill, the elderly and some vegetarians or vegans.
+Protein powders can also aid individuals who struggle to meet protein needs with food alone, such as people who are ill, older adults and some vegetarians or vegans.

 Whey protein comes from milk.
-During cheese-making, it is the liquid that separates from the curds.
-It's high in protein, but also contains lactose, a milk sugar that many people have difficulty digesting.
+It is the liquid that separates from the curds during the cheesemaking process.
+It's high in protein but also harbors lactose, a milk sugar that many people have difficulty digesting.

-Whey protein concentrate retains some lactose, but whey protein isolate contains very little because most of the lactose is lost during processing.
+While whey protein concentrate retains some lactose, the isolate version contains very little because most of this milk sugar is lost during processing.

-Whey is a quickly digested protein rich in branched-chain amino acids (BCAAs).
-Leucine, one of these BCAAs, plays a major role in promoting muscle growth and recovery following resistance and endurance exercise (2, 3).
+Whey digests quickly and is rich in branched-chain amino acids (BCAAs).
+Leucine, one of these BCAAs, plays a major role in promoting muscle growth and recovery after resistance and endurance exercise (2, 3).

-When amino acids are digested and absorbed into the bloodstream, they are available for muscle protein synthesis (MPS), or the creation of new muscle.
+When amino acids are digested and absorbed into your bloodstream, they become available for muscle protein synthesis (MPS), or the creation of new muscle.

-Studies have shown that whey protein can help build and maintain muscle mass, assist athletes with recovery from heavy exercise and increase muscle strength in response to strength training (4, 5, 6, 7, 8, 9).
+Studies reveal that whey protein can help build and maintain muscle mass, assist athletes with recovery from heavy exercise and increase muscle strength in response to strength training (4, 5, 6, 7, 8, 9).

-In one study of young men, whey protein increased muscle protein synthesis by 31% more than soy protein and 132% more than casein protein following resistance exercise (9).
+One study in young men showed that whey protein increased MPS 31% more than soy protein and 132% more than casein protein following resistance exercise (9).